cdevroe/cypress-microblog/readme.md

 ## Donations

- If you use and like the theme you can [donate to support its development](http://cdevroe.com/donate) if you'd like.
+ If you use the theme (and like it) you can [donate to support its development](http://cdevroe.com/donate).

  ## Configuration parameters

  - Dark mode!
 Set dark_mode to true in config to turn on.
 Default: false
+ - Social icons! (see example-config.json)

 ## Version History

+2021.3.0 - December 10, 2021

+- New: Added support for additional social icons Facebook, Flickr, Mastodon, TikTok, YouTube.
+- New: Added an example-config.json file to show how to edit these.

 2021.2.0 - April 27, 2021